huterguier/lox/docs/index.md

 ## What is Lox?

-Logging in JAX is notoriously difficult, and there are many reasons for that.
-JAX is designed to be fast and efficient.
+Logging in JAX is notoriously tedious and cumbersome.
+JAX is purposefully designed to be a functional programming framework, which means that it does not have built-in support for side effects, such as logging.

-There are 2 options for logging in Jax.
+As a consequence one is left with 2 main options for logging in Jax.
 1. Using callbacks to log data.
 While this is the easiest most flexible way to log data, callbacks come with a cost.
 Executing callbacks creates a significant overhead, which can, especially when done frequently, slow down execution tremendously.
 2. The second option is to treat the logs as a part of the computation graph.
 While this is the most efficient way to log data, it can be quite tedious to implement, as it